About this listing

-This 1955 split-level ranch home welcomes you to its private downstairs apartment, with quick access by car or public transit to the best of nearby SE Portland.
-Private entry, swingin’ bar and living room, daylight bedroom, and private bathroom.
+This 1955 split-level ranch home welcomes you to its private downstairs apartment, with quick access by car or light rail to the best of Portland.
+Private entry, swingin' basement bar and living room, daylight bedroom, and private bathroom.

 Welcome to the Turquoise Tunnel!
 Step into this mid-century modern "rumpus room" with its original turquoise and gold bar.
 Bring your mini-bottles!

-The space sleeps up to four people.
+The space is a partial daylight basement that sleeps up to four people.
 Your private entrance and bedroom have large daylight windows, while the bar and cozy living room are windowless and fully underground for safe cocktail consumption and protection from nuclear fallout (the year is 1955, after all).

 Explore all the best of nearby urban Portland, then retreat to your suburban refuge for cocktails and streaming Netflix (wait, that didn't exist in the Fifties!...)